Democrats say Biden hasn’t ‘made the case’ on climate despite achievements - The Boston Globe

 Michelle Weindling, an organizer with the Sunrise Movement, a youth-led climate activist group, said she wants to hear more just like that, and louder.
 “I want him to unapologetically run on behalf of solving the climate crisis,” Weindling said.

+Young climate-minded voters helped Biden win in 2020 but he has been losing support from some of those voters over the war in the Gaza Strip.

-With less than 10 months before the election, Democratic strategists, pollsters and analysts said they are concerned about the Biden campaign’s approach on climate change.
-The president needs to talk more often and with specificity about what he has done and tell voters what more he would do to preserve the planet if granted a second term, they said.
+With less than 10 months before the election, Democratic strategists, pollsters and analysts said the president needs to talk more often and with specificity about his climate policies.

 “We haven’t really made the case,” said Simon Rosenberg, a veteran Democratic strategist.